xmenbteam/fe-nc-jukebox/README.md

 8. The next step is to show the user how many times each song has been played.
 Create a new component called `PlayCounts` and render it underneath your `Songs`.
 This component should show the user how many times each song has been played according to the `playCounts` variable.

+**nb** Although there are exactly 3 songs in this hard coded example you should account for the possibility that more songs could be added later.
+Make sure that your component will render the counts regardless of how many keys the `playCounts` object contains.

 9. Add a total to your `PlayCounts` telling the user how many tracks have be played in total.

 10. This file is getting long.
 Time to extract each component to it's own file.
 Create a `components` directory inside of `src` and create a file for each of your components.
 A good naming convention is to name the files after the components themselves e.g. `Header.js`.
 Import each of your components into `App.js` and render them as you were before.
 Make sure that your app still renders correctly once you are done.